The Best Seed Crackers Recipe

 By: Samira

-Delicious super crispy, super seed crackers with pumpkin seeds, sunflower seeds, sesame seeds, and flaxseed – these healthy low-carb keto crackers are great for snacking and platters
+Make these delicious super crispy seed crackers with pumpkin seeds, sunflower seeds, sesame seeds, and flaxseed.
+They are so easy to make, packed with nutrients, and great for snacking and platters.

 Cook Time: 1 hour